ohayon/OWUProximityManager/README.md

 A few small caveats:
 - Two iOS 7 devices are required
-- `locationManager:DidEnterRegion:` and therefor `proximityClient:DidEnterBeaconRegion` will not be called if the Client starts while already in range of the Server
+- `locationManager:DidEnterRegion:` and therefor `proximityClientDidEnterBeaconRegion` will not be called if the Client starts while already in range of the Server
-- `locationManager:DidExitRegion:` and the resulting `proximityClient:DidExitBeaconRegion` will not be called until about a minute after exiting the region ([dev forum link](https://devforums.apple.com/message/898335#898335))
+- `locationManager:DidExitRegion:` and the resulting `proximityClientDidExitBeaconRegion` will not be called until about a minute after exiting the region ([dev forum link](https://devforums.apple.com/message/898335#898335))

 ## Usage